Code-Institute-Submissions/MS2-Asteroids-Game/README.md

     - Git was used for version control.
 - [GitHub](https://github.com) is used to store the projects code after being saved from GitPod and then Pushed from the terminal using Git commands.
 - Used [Techsini](http://techsini.com/multi-mockup/index.php) to generate the mockup up image.
+-  Used [Beautifier](https://beautifier.io/) to beautify the code for HTML, CSS and JavaScript.

 [^ Back To Contents ^](#contents)